hamzehkhazaei/EECS3221_MiniProj1/README.md

 3. History feature (2 points)
     * Here the TA uses `!!` to run the last command.
 If there is no last command (i.e., right at the beginning), your shell should provide a proper error message.
-It does not matter if the last command was a valid or not; the `!!` should run that last command again.
+It does not matter if the last command was valid or not; the `!!` should run that last command again.
        <!-- Next Year I should explicitly say that they need to echo the last command as well.  -->

 4. Redirection input and output (4 points)